helloandre/andrebluehs.net/_posts/2014-03-03-standing-desk-experiment.md

 Part of the problem was that I have horrible posture when sitting down.

 So I decided to give a standing desk a try.
-While my setup isn't perfect (the keyboard and track pad are too high. also it's a chair standing on a desk), after a solid week of using it I think I will be investing in a proper standing desk arrangement.
+While my setup isn't perfect (the keyboard and track pad are too high. also it's a chair standing on a desk), after a solid week of using it I think I will be investing in a proper standing desk arrangement, it has really improved my back that much.

 But I'm not going to talk about the [health benefits](https://www.google.com/search?q=standing+desk+health+benefits).
-I'm going to talk about the ansiliary benefits of not sittind down while being at a computer.
+I'm going to talk about the ansiliary benefits of not sitting down while being at a computer.

 ## Why It's Awesome